-Following the incident the plaintiff had an onset of back, neck and abdominal pain.
-She was 31 weeks pregnant at the time of the collision.
+Following the collision, the plaintiff had an immediate onset of neck, back, chest, and shoulder pain.

 Shortly after, she sought medical care from a physician.
 She complained of pain in her mid back and upper back that was worse with movement.
 A history was taken, a physical examination was performed and diagnostic tests were ordered.
 She was diagnosed with upper back strain, instructed to rest, and to have a physical therapy evaluation.
 Her doctor instructed her to follow up in one week.

 Due to ongoing and increasing pain, our injured client returned to her physician for treatment on October 23, 2010.
 She complained of increased pain in her upper back as well as pain in her mid back, arms, and chest.
 Because of the increased pain, she was unable to obtain the physical therapy evaluation as instructed the physician.
 A physical examination revealed supraspinous tenderness and weakness in her arms.
 The doctor diagnosed her with back pain, instructed her to not lift or pull anything heavier than five pounds, and once again ordered a physical therapy evaluation.
 Her doctor also ordered a CT scan of her chest.

 Following her physician's recommendation, she attended physical therapy on October 27, 2010 and November 4, 2010.
 She complained of pain in her right hip as well as pain in her back and neck.
 She stated that the pain traveled from her left shoulder through the middle of her back and down to her right hip.
 The client described numbness in her gluteal region as well as numbness going down to her left hand.
 She also said she had stabbing pain that started in her back and spread to her check.
 She was diagnosed with neck sprain/strain, lumbar sprain, and brachial neuritis or radiculitis.
 During therapy, she engaged in stretching exercises as well as therapeutic exercises to decrease her pain and increase her functionality.